 The chest and the rest of the drawers were then painted in Kristi Kuehl Pure Home paint Vintage Lace, which is an off-white.
 It’s a good thing I covered the entire pink painted area!

 Sable tinted glaze was then applied over the entire chest to give an antique glaze appearance.
 My customer had also asked for the glaze to be slightly darker around the details and drawers to complement the original hardware.
 So, with a small artist brush, I added a dab of Chestnut protective wood stain in the crevices.
 The piece was distressed around all the details as well.

-Removing the frog tape showed just how great the adhesion of the paint is.
+Removing the frog tape shows just how great the adhesion of the paint is.
 Not a single area of paint came off the chest with the tape.

 We decided to keep the original hardware in its original condition to preserve the natural patina.
 The dust was brushed off the hardware with an old toothbrush and put right back onto the french provincial chest.